EnigmaCurry/d.rymcg.tech/AWS.md

  * Replace both instances of the text `Z11111112222222333333` with your actual Hosted Zone id for your domain.
- * Replace the domain `example.com` with your actual domain mame (leaving the `_acme-challenge.` prefix in place).
+ * Replace the domain `example.com` with your actual domain name (leaving the `_acme-challenge.` prefix in place).
  * Click `Next`
  * Enter a descriptive policy name like `docker-dev-route53`.